UWB-ACM/CTCI/2020-02-Spring/2_linked_lists/README.md

     {
         Sum = Sum + UBound->val;

-        // if found zero sum range [LBound,UBound]
+        // if  zero-sum list of nodes is found [LBound,UBound]
         // where LBound == PreLBound->Next;
-        // then re-link from Prev to UBound->Next if(Sum == 0) {
+        // then modify the list to remove nodes from LBound to UBound if(Sum == 0) {
             PreLBound->next = UBound->next;
         }
         UBound = UBound->next;
         // no zero-sum found in the range [Prev, End]
-        // continue checking from [Prev->next, End]
-        if(UBound == NULL)
+        // outer loop continues checking beginning at the next node if(UBound == NULL)
         {
             PreLBound = PreLBound->next;